tazbikislam/tazbikislam.github.io/README.md

 # Hello, I'm Tazbik Islam
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 With a great interest in Cyber Security, I’m in my first year as a BSc Cyber Security Student and am looking forward to build a strong foundation in this field.
-In order to persue my position as a Penetration Tester and Digital Forensic Specialist, I am enthusiastic to begin my profession by actively researching security topics.
+In order to pursue my role as a Penetration Tester and Digital Forensic Specialist, I am eager to start my career by actively researching security topics and working with computer languages, with Python being my area of expertise.
 Already diving deep into real-world skills by building personal cybersecurity lab and vulnerable machines, solving challenges on TryHackMe and OverTheWire, and learning tools like Wireshark, Nmap, Burpsuite, Metasploit, FTK Imager and Autopsy.

 ## Skills